Topic 15 Radical Functions

 15.1 Speed of a Tsunami

 A tsunami is generally referred to is a series of waves on the ocean caused by earthquakes or other events that cause sudden displacements of large volumes of water.
-In ideal situation, the velocity v of a wave at where the water depth is d meters is approximately v=\sqrt{9.8d}.
-The wave will slow down when closer to the coast but will be higher.
+In ideal situation, the velocity of a wave at where the water depth is meters is approximately The wave will slow down when closer to the coast but will be higher.

 Suppose a tsunami was caused by earthquake somewhere 10000 meters away the coast of California.
 The depth of the water where the tsunami was generated is 5000 meter.